Background pattern

 • pancreatitis, which causes severe stomach pain, fever, and discomfort,

-• liver disease, with yellowing of the skin and white parts of the eye,
+• liver disease, with yellowing of the skin and the white parts of the eyes,

 • prolonged and/or painful erection.

-During treatment with olanzapine, elderly patients with dementia may experience cerebrovascular side effects, pneumonia, urinary incontinence, falls, extreme fatigue, visual hallucinations, increased body temperature, skin redness, and difficulty walking.
-Fatalities have been reported in this particular group of patients.
+During treatment with olanzapine, elderly patients with dementia may experience cerebrovascular adverse effects, pneumonia, urinary incontinence, falls, extreme fatigue, visual hallucinations, increased body temperature, skin redness, and walking difficulties.
+Deaths have been reported in this particular group of patients.

-Olanzapine Sandoz may worsen symptoms in patients with Parkinson's disease.
+Olanzapine Sandoz may worsen the symptoms of patients with Parkinson's disease.

-Do not use this medication after the expiration date that appears on the packaging and on the HDPE bottle label after CAD.
+Do not use this medicine after the expiration date that appears on the packaging and on the blister/pack label after EXP.
 The expiration date is the last day of the month indicated.

 6 months.